-- Despite continual policy and legislative change, the underpinning principles of the NHS remain as they were in 1948: NHS services are available to everyone; free at the point of need (or use); and based on clinical need, not the ability to pay. - NHS funding decisions usually form part of the wider comprehensive spending review process. - Since the publication of the Five year forward view in 2014, the NHS has been working towards a more collaborative, integrated structure. - The Health and Care Act 2022 puts integrated care systems onto a legal footing.
+- Despite continual policy and legislative change, the underpinning principles of the NHS remain as they were in 1948: NHS services are available to everyone; free at the point of need (or use); and based on clinical need, not the ability to pay. - NHS funding decisions usually form part of the wider comprehensive spending review process. - Since the publication of the Five year forward view in 2014, the NHS has been working towards a more collaborative, integrated structure.
+This is now enshrined in legislation. - The Health and Care Act 2022 puts integrated care systems onto a legal footing.